CodeforAustralia/cese-snippet/client/README.md

 ## Deploy

-Deploy to the demo environment happens from CI off merges to master.
+~~Deploy to the demo environment happens from CI off merges to master.~~

+Deployment is manual at the moment.

 ---